cfpland/frontend/content/guides/05-submitting.md

 ![](https://i.imgur.com/jM4NxQD.jpg)

-This reason alone is probably enough to get a proof reader, but having other people read your proposal can also help make sure you aren't relying too heavily on jargon or assuming too much about what your reader knows.
+This reason alone is probably enough to get a proofreader, but having other people read your proposal can also help make sure you aren't relying too heavily on jargon or assuming too much about what your reader knows.

 > Find people from varying backgrounds to read your abstracts — I have a speaker in tech, a speaker not in tech, and a non-speaker in tech review all of my abstracts to tell me what they think the point is, what they would expect to learn, and offer alternative titles.
 > _[Rhia Dixon](https://www.cfpland.com/blog/speakers-story-rhia-dixon/)_

-Stepping back and being your own proof reader can help as well:
+Stepping back and being your own proofreader can help as well:

 > Don’t immediately submit your abstract.
 Write it, and then talk a walk, get away from it, and come back after an hour and see how you feel about it.
 You may see things you can do better.
 > _[Matthew Trask](https://www.cfpland.com/blog/speakers-story-matthew-trask/)_